Skip to Main Content

 The Middle East and Islamic Collection at Emory University mainly support students and faculties in the Middle East and Islamic Studies Department whose areas of expertise include archeology, anthropology, gender studies, history, linguistics, literature, and religion. the study of the region integrally, focusing on historical, cultural, linguistic, and religious continuities from the Ancient Mediterranean and Indo-Pakistani sub-continent, through the Islamic period up to the present day in the fields of language studies, Islamic studies, history, and literature.
 In addition, the materials are mostly in Arabic, Hindi, Persian, Turkish, and Urdu.

-Russian, East European and Eurasian Studies by Tarina Rosen
+Russian, East European and Eurasian Studies by Sofia Slutskaya

-We collect important English language books in REEES as well as some books in European languages.
-We also collect journals, mostly e-journals, and film and video.
+To support Emory's Russian, East European, and Eurasian Studies Program (REEES), Emory Libraries collect important English language materials as well as some resources in other European languages including journals and media.
 The library first had a subject librarian for REEES in the 1980's.

-Began collecting more intensively in the 1980's with the establishment of an approval plan for Russian language books.
-We currently have an approval plan with MIPP International.
-It covers history, politics, international relations, sociology, communication, language and linguistics, literature, film studies, philosophy, religion and art and architecture.
-In the 1980's we purchased and processed a large collection of retrospective materials including serial back files to fill in gaps from the 1960's and 1970's
+Emory library began collecting Russian language materials more intensively in the 1980's with the establishment of an approval plan.
+The approval plan with MIPP International covers history, politics, international relations, sociology, communication, language and linguistics, literature, film studies, philosophy, religion, gender studies, and art and architecture and books published in Moscow, Saint Petersburg and other regions of Russia and former Soviet Union.
+In the 1980's the libraries purchased and processed a large collection of retrospective materials including serial back files to fill in gaps from the 1960's and 1970's.